 Higher Shut-Off Pressure

 One of the main limitations of a globe valves is that their close-off ratings can be lower than other valves, especially in the larger sizes.
 The entire system pressure is exerted on the globe valve plug, so large actuators are required to apply large amounts of force to actuate the valve.
 V-Ball valves 90° ball rotation allows them to operate and shut off at much higher pressures with smaller actuators.
 This means that your flow system can use smaller V-ball valves to accomplish same job as larger globe valves.

 For each of the reasons stated above, W.E.
-Anderson’s new WE06 and WE07 V-ball valves offer many advantages over larger, more expensive globe valves for the same application.
+Anderson’s WE06 and WE07 V-ball valves offer many advantages over larger, more expensive globe valves for the same application.

-More information on the new W.E.
+More information on the W.E.
 Anderson WE06 and WE07 V-ball valves can be found on our website at www.weavalves.com .